 Information about people who share their experiences with us by other means

 There are a number of ways that we collect feedback from people about their experiences of using health and social care services day to day.
-The main way is through the collection of data from the local Healthwatch network; this data will always be anonymous and therefore contain no personally identifiable information.
+The main way is through the collection of data from the local Healthwatch network; where possible, we ask for this to be anonymised and therefore contain no personally identifiable information.
 Sometimes we also receive phone calls and requests for information directly from members of the public as part of the Healthwatch England signposting service.

 We ensure that where consent is required it will be freely given, used only for agreed specific and unambiguous purposes and that you are well informed about how the personal data will be kept.
 This includes where it will be stored, details on security and for how long it will be kept.
 We will comply with GDPR and the Data Protection Act 2018 at all times.
 Where we rely upon your consent to process personal data, you have the right to withdraw that consent at any time.